backbone-boilerplate/generator-bbb/README.md

 unit test files.
 A generator will help you being more productive and automize repetitive scaffholding tasks.

-**Project stage**: This is early alpha functionnalities.
-The generator is not yet published on NPM; it's only [usable if installed manually](#developpement).

 Installation
 ------------------------------

 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
-- Install the generator: `npm install generator-bbb` (This generator is not yet on NPM)
+- Install the generator: `npm install -g generator-bbb@0.2`

+Note that the generator can also be installed locally if you want to keep different versions on different project.

 ### Starting from Scratch? (`bbb:app`)

-Run `yo bbb` to start the default scaffholding
+Run `yo bbb myApp/` to start the default scaffolding.

-You can also assign a `path` option if you don't want to initialize BBB in the current working directory; e.g. `yo bbb subfolder/myapp` (note: the path can also be absolute)
+The `path` parameter is optionnal and will default to the current working directory.
+The path can be absolute.

 ### Include in an existing project and advanced use (`bbb:init`)

 Run `yo bbb:init` to initialize the generator configuration.
-This will allow you to use the generator on an existing project.
+This can allow you to use the generator on an existing project., or to [manually edit the configuration file](#advanced-configuration) before scaffolding the full app.

 ### Create module (`bbb:app`)